BlossomLabs/connect-finance/subgraph/README.md

-# Finance Connector
+# Finance Subgraph

-Connector and Subgraph for the Aragon Finance app.
+Subgraph for the Finance app.